Paving Stone Ideas (Patio & Walkway Designs)

 Decomposed Granite and Pebble Surfaces

 While not technically a paving stone, decomposed granite is commonly used with larger granite stones to create a rustic patio or walkway.
-Decomposed granite is made from small pieces of granite that range in size from 1/4 inch to the size like the sand.
+It is made from small pieces of granite ranging in size from 1/4 inch to the size of sand.
 It is affordable.
-Its underfoot that has a slight crunchy texture is perfect especially at it produces no puddles as the rain disappears from it.
+Its underfoot, which has a slight crunchy texture, is perfect, especially because it produces no puddles as the rain disappears from it.

-The surface can erode with time so it is important to replenish the granite from time to time.
+The surface can erode with time, so it is important to replenish the granite from time to time.
 The cost is $1 for each square foot every 3 years.
-Its appearance is not solid that the furniture legs tend to sink that is why it is needed to add stabilizers for surface strengthening.
-The cost is $1.50 for each square foot that has no stabilizer and $2 for those with stabilizers.
+Because its appearance is not solid, furniture legs tend to sink, so stabilizers are needed to strengthen the surface.
+The cost is $1.50 for each square foot without a stabilizer and $2 for those with stabilizers.

 Rubber Paver Tiles